rapid7/insightconnect-plugins/rest/help.md

 Any issues connecting to the remote service should be present in the log of the job that ran.
 If you find any issues that represent bugs in the plugin itself, please contact someone at Komand directly.

-## Workflows

-Examples

-* Create a request to interact with an in house API
-* Create a request to pull phishing web page for further enrichment

-## Versions
+# Version History

+* 3.0.1 - New spec and help.md format for the Hub
+* 3.0.0 - Add basic auth support
+* 2.0.0 - Update connection to handle SSL verification
+* 1.0.0 - Update to v2 Python plugin architecture | Support web server mode
+* 0.1.4 - Bug fix for CI tool incorrectly uploading plugins
+* 0.1.3 - Fix post and put actions by using json argument instead of body
+* 0.1.2 - SSL bug fix in SDK
+* 0.1.1 - Update tags
 * 0.1.0 - Initial plugin

-* 0.1.1 - Update tags
-* 0.1.2 - SSL bug fix in SDK
-* 0.1.3 - Fix post and put actions by using json argument instead of body
-* 0.1.4 - Bug fix for CI tool incorrectly uploading plugins
-* 1.0.0 - Update to v2 Python plugin architecture | Support web server mode
-* 2.0.0 - Update connection to handle SSL verification
-* 3.0.0 - Add basic auth support
+# Links

 ## References

 * [REST Architecture Style](http://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm)